Web API

 POST

 ing the result message to the provided callback URL, or publishing the result message to the result queue.
-The schema of processing messages can be found here. - Result message: a message published to the result queue.
-This message contains information about a job (ID,
+The schema of processing messages can be found here. - Result message: a message send from a Processing Worker when it has finished processing.
+This message contains

-status, etc.).
-Depending on the configuration in the processing message, a result message can be
+information about a job (ID, status, etc.).
+Depending on the configuration in the processing message, a result message

 POST

 ed to the callback URL, published to the result queue, or both.
-The schema for result messages can be found here.
+The schema for result messages can be found here. - METS Server: a METS Server makes a workspace accessible over HTTP or Unix file socket.
+Thanks to this server, all operations on a METS file can be executed asynchronously.

-The Specification
+3. The Specification

 Discovery: The service endpoints in this section provide information about the server.
 They include, but are not limited to, hardware configuration, installed processors, and information about each processor.

 Processing: Via the service endpoints in this section, one can get information about a specific processor, trigger a processor run, and check the status of a running processor.
 By exposing these endpoints, the server can encapsulate the detailed setup of the system and offer users a single entry to the processors.
 The implementation of this section is provided by OCR-D/core.
-Implementors do not need to implement it themselves, they can reuse and/or extend the reference implementation from OCR-D/core.

 Workspace: The service endpoints in this section concern data management, which in OCR-D is handled via workspaces.
 (A workspace is the combination of a METS file and any number of referenced files already downloaded, i.e. with locations relative to the METS file path.)
-Processing (via single processors or workflows) always refers to existing workspaces, i.e. workspaces residing in the server’s filesystem.
+Processing (via single processors or workflows) always refers to existing workspaces, i.e. workspaces residing in the server’s file system.

-Suggested OCR-D System Architecture
+4. Suggested OCR-D System Architecture

 As shown in Fig. 1, each section in the Web API specification is implemented by different servers, which are Discovery Server, Processing Server, Workflow Server, and Workspace Server respectively.
-Although each server in the figure is deployed on its own machine, it is completely up to the implementors to decide which machines run which servers.
+Although each server in the figure is deployed on its own machine, it is completely up to the implementers to decide which machines run which servers.
 However, having each processor run on its own machine reduces the risk of version and resource conflicts.
 Furthermore, the machine can be customized to best fit the processor’s hardware requirements and throughput demand.
 For example, some processors need GPU computation, while others do not, or some need more CPU capacity while others need more memory.

-name as its respective processors.
+respective processors.
 For example, ocrd-olena-binarize

 processors listen only to the queue